codeigniter4/CodeIgniter4/user_guide_src/source/general/configuration.rst

 A configuration file can also specify any number of registrars explicitly.
-This is done by adding a ``$registrars`` property to your configuration file, holding an array of the names of candidate registrars.:
+This is done by adding a ``$registrars`` property to your configuration file, holding an array of the names of candidate registrars:

 .. literalinclude:: configuration/008.php
    :lines: 2-